geriskenderi/recommender-systems/README.md

 You can check examples and other commands you can use with pipenv by simply running `pipenv`.

 ## Project structure
-There are 4 directories that make up this project:
+There are 3 main directories that make up this project:

-1. **data**: This directory contains the movielens and PDA data as well as the results of our experiments in csv format
-2. **implementations_from_scratch**: In here you can find our from-scratch implementations of some of the algorithms that we used.
+1. **implementations_from_scratch**: In here you can find our from-scratch implementations of some of the algorithms that we used.
 It was useful for us to see and understand how the algorithms and recommendation techniques worked on a low level before moving on to using various libraries.
 The varous implementations include two KNN collaborative filtering algorithms (user and item based), an implementation of Matrix Factorization, Neural Collaborative Filtering and BPR based on Keras:
-3. **notebooks**: This directory contains the code divided by the category of the algorithms that we have used in this project.
+2. **notebooks**: This directory contains the code divided by the category of the algorithms that we have used in this project.
 In each notebook there is a detailed implementation along with evaluation and most importantly **Grid Search** for the bigger models:
    1. Basic-Algorithms: Code for Random Predictios, User, Item and Global Mean Predictors using [Surprise](https://github.com/NicolasHug/Surprise)
    2. Bayesian-Personalized-Ranking: Implementation of BPR using [Cornac](https://github.com/PreferredAI/cornac)
    3. KNNCF-Prediction: Code for KNN Collaborative Filtering algorithms, used for *Rating Prediction*.
 Implemented using [Surprise](https://github.com/NicolasHug/Surprise)
    4. KNNCF-Recommendations: Code for KNN Collaborative Filtering algorithms, used for *Item Recommendation*.
 Implemented using [Surprise](https://github.com/NicolasHug/Surprise)
    5. Bayesian-Personalized-Ranking: Implementation of NCF/NeuMF using [Cornac](https://github.com/PreferredAI/cornac)
    6. SVD: Implementation of SVD, a Matrix Factorization algorithms.
 Contains also code for SVD++.
 Implemented using [Surprise](https://github.com/NicolasHug/Surprise)
-4. **final_notebooks**: This directory contains three notebooks, one is just to create the charts you can see in the [images](#images) section and the other two contain the code for running all the different models, based on the task they were created for.
+3. **final_notebooks**: This directory contains three notebooks, one is just to create the charts you can see in the [images](#images) section and the other two contain the code for running all the different models, based on the task they were created for.
    1. **Rating-Prediction**: In this notebook you can run and experiment with all the *Rating Prediction* algorithms.
 The notebook generates a results table in the end which you can use to see how the various models perform and compare them to one-another.
    2. **KNN-Item-Recommendation-Surprise**: In this notebook you can run and experiment with all KNN Top-N Recommender algorithms.
 The notebook generates a results table in the end which you can use to see how the various models perform and compare them to one-another.
    3. **Item-Recommendation_Cornac**: In this notebook you can run and experiment with all the Item Recommendation except *KNN Recommenders* algorithms.
 The notebook generates a results table in the end which you can use to see how the various models perform and compare them to one-another.
 For our final implementations with we also decided to power up Cornac with the very hand [Microsoft Recommender Utilities](https://github.com/microsoft/recommenders/tree/master/reco_utils).